 It’s for this reason that many hedge funds implement mean reversion strategies by using Z scores to find CEF discounts that are deviating from average values.

-For example, if a CEF typically trades at a 10% discount to NAV, they will only go long if the discount widens and the z score drops below, say, -2.
+If a CEF typically trades at a 10% discount to NAV, they will only go long if the discount widens and the z score drops below, say, -2.

-Finally, another aspect of the closed-end fund discount is its applicability to market timing.
+Another aspect of the closed-end fund discount is its applicability to market timing.